cllama: The Governance Proxy

 Passthrough Reference

-The reference image (ghcr.io/mostlydev/cllama) implements the v1 API contract as a pure transparent proxy:
+The reference image (ghcr.io/mostlydev/cllama) implements the v1 API contract as a compiled-infrastructure proxy:

 - Bearer-token identity resolution and validation.